 I thought the smart move during law school was to work during the day and go to class at night (spoiler alert: it wasn’t).
 Having selected an expensive private law school in Washington, D.C., I ran up student debt fast.

 The good news was that for graduate students, there are no limits on federal student loan borrowing, so I didn’t incur any further private student loan debt.
 The bad news was that for graduate students, there are no limits on federal student loan borrowing, so my mountain of federal debt grew and grew.

 As a newly minted lawyer, I entered a terrible job market, but I was fortunate enough to find work.
 I also came away with some very hard-earned student loan lessons.

 Some things went well, and some didn’t.

 Bad Idea: Six figures of federal loans – Even though federal loans protect borrowers from the worst student loan nightmares, it doesn’t mean that they are easy to eliminate.
-Most borrowers won’t ever qualify for student loan forgiveness, and while the income-driven plans are a nice protection, they can also prolong repayment and how much ultimately has to be repaid.
+Most borrowers won’t ever qualify for student loan forgiveness, and while the income-driven plans are an important protection, they can also prolong repayment and how much ultimately has to be repaid.

-Bad Idea: Fancy expensive graduate school – Things ultimately worked out well, so it is hard to complain with my law school choice.
-However, rather than opting for the prestigious private school, I could have gone to another school with a full tuition scholarship.
+Bad Idea: Fancy expensive graduate school – Things ultimately worked out well, so it is hard to complain about my law school choice.
+However, rather than opting for the prestigious private school, I could have gone to another school with a full-tuition scholarship.
 In retrospect, that may have been a better decision.
-I can’t say for certain which decision would have been better, but I know borrowing all of that money comes with major risks.
+I can’t say for sure which choice would have been better, but I know borrowing all of that money comes with major risks.